 I came across Acupressure through another world in my life – tennis.
 My family lived next to a park with tennis courts, and playing tennis became my life and favorite sport.
 I knew Ron Teeguarden through his father, who was my tennis teacher.

 In 1971, at a health food store, I noticed an Acupressure class poster with a funny looking little Chinese man.
 The class was being taught by Ron & Iona Teeguarden.
 I hadn’t seen Ron for years while he was in college.

 During my first Acupressure session, I asked, “What can I do to get the most out of this?
 Should I meditate, focus on where you’re touching me, breathe deeply, or do visualizations?”
 Iona’s answer was, “Do whatever you want.
 It will still work …” My first session was relaxing, so I got another.

-At end of my second session, I saw a remarkable golden light in the middle of my head.
+A Spiritual Experience At the end of my second session, I saw a remarkable golden light in the middle of my head.
 Eventually, this light expanded and intensified, until I saw a billion brilliant suns – and became that light!
 This illuminating experience happened several other times in my life, while practicing Yoga.

 I learned how to feel for the Acupressure points and integrate their healing touch.
 By holding Acupressure points on myself, I could feel what it was like in my fingertips when I connected to this flow of energy, and thus knew how to work on others.